-2021 Bonds
+2021 Series K Bonds

-Upon the issuance of the 2021 Bonds, the proceeds thereof initially will be deposited in Accounts under the General Resolution and invested in Investment Securities.
-A portion of the proceeds of the 2021 Series F-1 Bonds, the proceeds of the 2021 Series F-2 Bonds and the proceeds of the 2021 Series F-3 Bonds are expected to be used by the Corporation to directly or indirectly (through the refunding of certain outstanding bonds) finance all or portions of the 2021 Series F Senior Mortgage Loans and the 2021 Series F Subordinate Mortgage Loans for the construction of nine (9) developments.
-A portion of certain 2021 Series F Senior Mortgage Loans is expected to be financed, as needed, by the Corporation with its own corporate funds (the "Corporation Funded Portion").
-The remaining portion of the proceeds of the 2021 Series F-1 Bonds is expected to be used by the Corporation to finance, and/or reimburse the Corporation for its own previous financing of, the 2021 Series F Securitization Mortgage Loans.
+Upon the issuance of the 2021 Series K Bonds, the proceeds thereof initially will be deposited in Accounts under the General Resolution and invested in Investment Securities.
+A portion of the proceeds of the 2021 Series K-1 Bonds, the proceeds of the 2021 Series K-2 Bonds and the proceeds of the 2021 Series K-3 Bonds are expected to be used by the Corporation to directly or indirectly (through the refunding of certain outstanding bonds) finance all or portions of the 2021 Series K Senior Mortgage Loans and the 2021 Series K Subordinate Mortgage Loans for the construction of six (6) developments.
+A portion of certain 2021 Series K Senior Mortgage Loans is expected to be financed, as needed, by the Corporation with its own corporate funds (the "Corporation Funded Portion").
+The remaining portion of the proceeds of the 2021 Series K-1 Bonds is expected to be used by the Corporation to indirectly (through the refunding of certain outstanding bonds) finance, and/or reimburse the Corporation for its own previous financing of, the 2021 Series K Securitization Mortgage Loans.

-The 2021 Series F Senior Mortgage Loans, the 2021 Series F Subordinate Mortgage Loans and the 2021 Series F Securitization Mortgage Loans are referred to collectively herein as the "2021 Series F Mortgage Loans" and the developments financed with the 2021 Series F Mortgage Loans are referred to collectively herein as the "2021 Series F Developments."
-See "2021 Series F Mortgage Loans" below.
+The 2021 Series K Senior Mortgage Loans, the 2021 Series K Subordinate Mortgage Loans and the 2021 Series K Securitization Mortgage Loans are referred to collectively herein as the "2021 Series K Mortgage Loans" and the developments financed with the 2021 Series K Mortgage Loans are referred to collectively herein as the "2021 Series K Developments."
+See "2021 Series K Mortgage Loans" below.